Quantum state heralding using photonic integrated circuits with free electrons: COMSOL simulation details

 \section{COMSOL simulation details}

+Since all the physical quantities we are interested in can be related to the Green tensor of the classical Maxwell equation given the dielectric structure of interest, we numerically solved the relevant Green tensor component $G_{zz}(\bd{r},\bd{r}',\omega)$ of an infinitely long optical waveguide with finite element method (FEM).
+The spatial map of the imaginary part of the Green function is illustrated in Fig. \ref{fig:Green}.
+The Green function can be understood intuitively as the Fourier component of the optical field at frequency $\omega$ that is excited at position $\bd{r}$ by the propagating electron at position $\bd{r}'$, whereas the phase-matching condition determines whether this field constructively or destructively builds up at a given electron velocity.

-The Green tensor solution of Maxwell equation is not directly supported in COMSOL, but can be retrieved by Frequency domain study with the RF module.
+The Green tensor solution of Maxwell equation is not directly supported in COMSOL, but can be retrieved by Frequency domain study with the radio frequency (RF) module.
 The waveguide is an air cladded \SiN slab embedded in SiO2 substrate with different geometries mentioned in the main text.
 Perfect matching layers at boundaries are used to prevent boundary reflections and in turn allow us to simulate an infinitely long waveguide.
-In order to solve for the Green function $G(\bd{r},\bd{r}',\omega)$, a point oscillating electric current dipole $\bd{J}(\omega) = \bd{p}(\omega)\delta(\bd{r}-\bd{r}_0)$ is placed \SI{100}{nm} (or \SI{300}{nm}) above the waveguide surface at position $\bd{r}_0$.
+In order to solve for the Green function $G(\bd{r},\bd{r}',\omega)$, a point oscillating electric current dipole $\bd{J}(\omega) = \bd{p}(\omega)\delta(\bd{r}-\bd{r}_0)$ is placed above the waveguide surface at position $\bd{r}_0$ (typically \SI{100}{nm} or \SI{300}{nm}).
 COMSOL solves for the electric field which relates to the Green tensor as

 and thus if one wishes to retrieve $G_{zz}$ component one needs to orient the electric dipole $\bd{p} = p\hat{\bd{z}}$ along the z direction $\hat{\bd{z}}$, and look at the electric field z component $E_z$, such that